A quick guide for registered managers of care homes and home care services

 If the person decides that they want to create an advance care plan:

-- Ask them if they want to involve their family, friends or advocates and if so, make sure they are included.
+- Ask them if they want to involve their family, friends or advocates and if so, make sure

 - Help them consider whether involving a healthcare professional could be useful.